Go to main content

 Cases involving smaller amounts, up to half a price base amount, are decided by a single judge and the possibilities of obtaining reimbursement of your legal costs are limited.
 In other respects, the case is handled in much the same way.

-2020 price base amount at Statistics Sweden (SCB) (in Swedish)
+Price base amount at Statistics Sweden (SCB)

 Appeal